michael-qu/hotspot-detection-cnn/readme.md

-Deep Learning Project for Hotspot Detection in ICCAD 2012 Dataset
+Deep Learning Project for Hotspot Detection on ICCAD 2012 Dataset